williams-cs-web/williams-cs-web.github.io/README.md

 If there is no icon (Iris made all the original icons), then just create some arbitrary square image, preferably a circular logo with a transparent background.

+### Adding an event to the Colloquium page:

+1. Put a square photo (any format, but typically JPG or PNG) of the speaker (or some other image representing the event) in the `deptpage/images/colloquium/` directory.

+2. Add a new item to the `events` field of `deptpage/data/colloquium.json`.
+Here is an example:

+{
+    "date": "May 3, 2024",
+    "speaker": "Melanie Subbiah",
+    "affiliation": "Columbia University",
+    "title": "How did we get here?: The Rise of Large Language Models and the Problem of Evaluation", "photo": "images/colloquium/subbiah.jpeg",
+    "abstract": "Large Language Models (LLMs) have permeated almost every field..."
+}

+All fields are mandatory.
+The `date` field needs to be automatically parsed, so make sure there are no typos.
+The path to the `photo` file is relative to the `deptpage` directory.

 ### Adding an article to the News page: